-Ira Mickenberg 6 Saratoga Circle Saratoga Springs, NY 12866 (518) 583-6730 imickenberg@nycap.rr.com
+Ira Mickenberg (with some friendly revisions by John Rubin) 6 Saratoga Circle Saratoga Springs, NY 12866 (518) 583-6730 imickenberg@nycap.rr.com

-- 1. In factual terms, identify why your client is innocent what really happened in this case? - 2.
+- 1. In factual terms, identify why your client is innocent in one or at most two sentences in other words, what really happened in this case? - 2.
 Decide which genre of factual defense applies to your client's innocence. - a.
 The criminal incident never happened. - b.
 The criminal incident happened, but I didn't do it. - c.
 The incident happened, I did it, but it wasn't a crime. - d.
 The criminal incident happened, I did it, it was a crime, but not the crime charged. - e.
 The criminal incident happened, I did it, it was the crime charged, but I'm not responsible. - f.
 The criminal incident happened, I did it, it was the crime charged, I'm responsible, but who cares? - 3.
 Craft the story that shows why your client is innocent. - a.
 Who are the three main characters in the story of innocence? - b.
 What are the three main scenes in the story of innocence? - c.
 When and where does the story of innocence start? - 4.
 What emotions do you want the jury (and/or judge) to feel when they hear your story? - 5.
-What archetypes can you draw upon to evoke those emotions?
+Write out a paragraph distilling your client's story/theory of defense.
+Incorporate the key aspects of your responses to the above questions.